 Transmitter power measurement is needed to determine the reference levels for the spectrum limit curves.

 The transmitter power shall be referenced with respect to the output port of the radar transmitter.
 The antenna interface shall be replaced by a suitable matched load.
-On that flange a high-power directional coupler will be mounted with its main port terminated by a matching high-power dummy load.
-The coupling factor shall be known in the allocated band with the necessary accuracy to achieve the required transmitter power measurement accuracy
+On that flange a directional coupler will be mounted with its main port terminated by a matching dummy load.
+The coupling factor shall be known in the allocated band with the necessary accuracy to achieve the required transmitter power measurement accuracy.

 The measurement set-up shall be as described in Annex B.